Joel Krehbiel

 What about teaching energizes you?

 I get excited about cool math and physics problems.
 But I know that not everyone does.
 My goal is for students to see what is so exciting about these types of problems.
 Teaching is also continual learning, and I love learning new information.
-I get energized when students ask deeper questions about math and physics, even if I don’t have the answer.
+I get energized when students ask deeper questions about math, physics or engineering, even if I don’t have the answer.
 This means I get to learn something new!

 How has your background and educational experience shaped you as a teacher?